decoder-it/KrbRelayEx-RPC/README.md

-  It listens for incoming authenticated ISystemActivator requests, extracts dynamic port bindings from EPMAPPER/OXID resolutions, captures the AP-REQ for accessing SMB shares or HTTP ADCS (Active Directory Certificate Services endpoints), then dynamically and transparently forwards the victim's requests to the real destination host and port The tool can span several SMB consoles, and the relaying process is completely transparent to the end user, who will seamlessly access the desired RPC/DCOM appliaction
+  It listens for incoming authenticated ISystemActivator requests, extracts dynamic port bindings from EPMAPPER/OXID resolutions, captures the AP-REQ for accessing SMB shares or HTTP ADCS (Active Directory Certificate Services endpoints), then dynamically and transparently forwards the victim's requests to the real destination host and port The tool can span several SMB consoles, and the relaying process is completely transparent to the end user, who will seamlessly access the desired RPC/DCOM application

 Usage:
   KrbRelayEx.exe -spn <SPN> [OPTIONS] [ATTACK]